causti-co/website/src/text/_drafts/004-website-stack.md

 We can use the event data provided by GitHub actions at `github.event.head_commit` to reuse the information from the latest commit of this repo when pushing to the deployment repository.
 Also, we want the `git commit` step to tolerate errors: This step will fail when the working tree is empty (e.g., when there's nothing to commit).
 This just means that whatever we changed had no effect on the generated content.
 This is not an error, and we do not want the workflow to fail and get paged.

-So, why am I deploying to a different repository just to use GitGub Pages over there and not here?
-Because I really did not want to use `docs/` for GitHub Pages, and the only way I'd be happy with the static content sitting at the root of a repository is by having a dedicated repostory just for the static content.
+So, why am I deploying to a different repository just to use GitHub Pages over there and not here?
+Because I really did not want to use `docs/` for GitHub Pages, and the only way I'd be happy with the static content sitting at the root of a repository is by having a dedicated repository just for the static content.

 Overall I'm happy with this approach, and from the point of view of this repository, we're 100% agnostic of GitHub Pages which makes it easier for me to change hosting providers in the future.